safal207/CaPU/DECISION_CODES.md

 This document lists the standardized codes used by CaPU to explain state transitions and decisions.
 These codes should be included in trace events.

+## Terminology note

+The canonical concept is **decision_code**.
+In serialized port outputs, the field name **reason_code** carries the canonical decision_code value.
+This preserves wire compatibility while keeping the spec vocabulary stable.

 ## Canonical Decision Codes (v0.1)

 The semantics of the codes listed below MUST NOT change.
 New codes MAY be added, but existing codes are only allowed to be deprecated, not repurposed.